dominiquefastus/NuStru-CodonAnalysis/README.md

 mafft                   7.525
 ```

 While the installation procedure for these packages is mentioned in the specific sections, there is also a script provided to install all the required software packages at once.
-The script is run with the following command:
+The script can be run with the following command:
 ```
 bash setup/package_helper.sh
 ```